PatientWolfx/Sql/README.md

 *****LEARNING NEVER ENDS AND YOU'VE GOT 1/0 STORAGE IN YOUR MEMORY*****

-1/0 NOT RETURNS ZERO DIVISION ERROR just like python, it returns infinity in maths!.
+1/0 NOT RETURNS ZERODIVISIONERROR just like python, it returns infinity in maths!.

 ***INFINITE POTENTIAL FOR THE WILL-NESS***